 1. Grand Wailea Maui, A Waldorf Astoria Resort

 Located on 40 acres of tropical landscape on the white sand of Wailea Beach, the Grand Wailea Resort Hotel & Spa, A Waldorf Astoria Resort boasts 5 restaurants, a spa, a water park, and 3 golf courses.
-Guest rooms and suites feature free WiFi.
+Guest rooms and suites feature free Wi-Fi.
 The Shops at Wailea are 5 minutes’ walk away.
-Kahului International Airport is 35 minutes’ drive away.
+Kahului International Airport is 35 minute drive away.

 The Wailea Canyon water park within the hotel’s grounds is a dream come true for the kids and the young at heart.
-It has 9 outdoor swimming pools connected by a lazy river with the infamous water elevator, water slides, waterfalls, caves, children’s pool, sand beach, and a swim-up bar.
-A separate adults-only pool and sun terrace are also offered along with a children’s activity program includes lei making, crafts, and video games in a separate activity center.
+It has 9 outdoor swimming pools connected by a lazy river with the infamous water elevator, water slides, waterfalls, caves, a children’s pool, a sand beach, and a swim-up bar.
+A separate adults-only pool and sun terrace are also offered, along with a children’s activity program including lei making, crafts, and video games in a separate activity center.

 While the rooms aren’t quite as outstanding as the rest of the resort, the Grand Wailea Maui A Waldorf Astoria Resort has, without a doubt, the best pool complex on the Hawaiian Islands.